vilukissa68/deep-speaking-avatar-text-to-audio/README.md

 Synthesizer only tested to work on python 3.8.
 To install python 3.8 it's recommended to use conda virtual enviroment.

 ### Espeak
 Espeak is needed for the audio synthesis.
-It can be installed as a binary on debian based distros via:
+It can be installed as a binary on debian based distros via

 ```bash
 sudo apt-get install espeak